Mineant/Mint-Notes-Wiki/docs/JCard.md

 ### 4.2 Using Symbols

 Symbols are icons.
 The processes for editing, equipping, and creating symbols are similar to those for tags.
-Please refer to the Tags documentation.
-[Insert link to tags documentation]

 ------